pimcore/data-importer/doc/01_Installation.md

 This bundle depends on Pimcore [Datahub bundle](https://github.com/pimcore/data-hub).
 This needs to be installed first.

 ## Installation Process
-### For Pimcore 11.x:
+### For Pimcore 10.5+
-To install Pimcore Data Importer for Pimcore 11.x, follow the three steps below:
+To install Pimcore Data Importer for Pimcore 10.5 or higher, follow the three steps below:

 1. Install the required dependencies:
 ```bash